BRISTOL INTANGIBLE CULTURAL HERITAGE CAMPAIGN

 Dear Fellow Bristolian, friend, cultural supporter, arts facilitator, councillor, journalist, artist, community activist, photographer and all brothers and sisters connected to the unique city of Bristol,

-We have put together a campaign in order to encourage Bristol members of Parliament to submit BRISTOL STREET ART to the UK’s National Inventory of Cultural Heritage.
+This is a campaign in order to encourage Bristol’s members of Parliament to submit BRISTOL STREET ART to the UK’s National Inventory of Cultural Heritage, a register that recognises unique cultural identities in places of the UK.

 PRESERVING BRISTOL CULTURE FOR GENERATIONS

-This message is reaching out to you to ask for your support, via filling out the form below, in order to secure Bristol Street Art inclusion in the UK’s National Inventory of Intangible Cultural Heritage.
-(External link to more details about UK’s National Inventory of Intangible Cultural Heritage.)
+This message is asking for your support, via your email address on the form below, to gather people in order to support and to secure Bristol Street Art is included on the UK’s National Inventory of Intangible Cultural Heritage.

 Your influence and support for this campaign could play a crucial role in ensuring that Bristol’s street art heritage is formally recognised as culturally significant.

-As an example of how contemporary culture is recognised, recently techno music was accepted as part of the intangible cultural heritage of Berlin, Germany. (external link)
+As an example of how contemporary culture is recognised, recently techno music was accepted as part of the intangible cultural heritage of Berlin, Germany. (link)

 Once Bristol Street Art has been included on the UK’s National Inventory of Intangible Cultural Heritage, it is one more simple step to be recognised worldwide by UNESCO.